Introduction

 Regulatory mechanisms for the maintenance of homeostasis in the respiratory system

-Obesity and its effects on Digestive System
+Obesity and its Effects on the Digestive System

 Regulatory mechanisms for the maintenance of homeostasis in the digestive system

 In the digestive system, the maintenance of homeostasis is under the control of hormones.
-Whenever the stomach is empty and it is unable to maintain the acidic environment, a negative feedback mechanism takes place.
+Whenever the stomach is empty and unable to maintain the acidic environment, a negative feedback mechanism takes place.
 In response to this, a hormone is released to cut down the activity of hydrochloric acid in the stomach.

 The impacts of different bariatric surgeries on the digestive system

-Excessive weight and the imbalances in medical conditions
+Excessive weight and imbalances in medical conditions

 Conclusion